Ensemble Transport Adaptive Importance Sampling: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have explored the application of parallelised MCMC algorithms in low dimensional inverse problems.
-We have demonstrated numerically that these algorithms converge faster than the analogous naively parallelised Metropolis-Hastings algorithms.
+We have explored the application of low dimensional Bayesian inverse problems.
+We have demonstrated numerically that this method converges faster than the analogous naively parallelised Metropolis-Hastings algorithms.
 Further experimentation with the Metropolis Adjusted Langevin Algorithm (MALA), preconditioned Crank-Nicolson (pCN), preconditioned Crank-Nicolson Langevin (pCNL) and Hamiltonian Monte Carlo (HMC) proposals has yielded similar results\cite{Paul}.

-Importantly, we have compared the efficiency of our parallel scheme with a naive parallelisation of serial methods.
-Thus our increase in efficiency is over and above an $M$-fold increase, where $M$ is the number of ensemble members used.
-Our approach demonstrates a better-than-linear speed-up with the number of ensemble members used.
+The implementations of the ETAIS that have been presented in this paper, have been run in serial, but we argue that, particularly for inverse problems with expensive likelihoods, for example in the case where this requires the approximation of the solution of a differential equation, that this method is an excellent candidate for parallelisation, with the likelihood evaluations for each particle being computed on a different processor.
+This said, the numerical results that we have presented demonstrate that even a serial implementation can outperform standard Metropolis-Hastings methods.

-The PAIS has a number of favourable features, for example the algorithm's ability to redistribute, through the resampling regime, the ensemble members to regions which require more exploration.
-This allows the method to be used to sample from complex multimodal distribution.
+The ETAIS has a number of favourable features, for example the algorithm's ability to redistribute, through the resampling regime, the ensemble members to regions which require more exploration.
+This allows the method to be used to sample from complex multimodal distributions.

-Another strength of the PAIS is that it can also be used with any MCMC proposal.
-There are a growing number of increasing sophisticated MCMC algorithms (HMC, Riemann manifold MCMC etc) which could be incorporated into this framework, leading to even more efficient algorithms, and this is another opportunity for future work.
+Another strength of the ETAIS is that it can also be used with any MCMC proposal.
+There are a growing number of increasing sophisticated MCMC algorithms (non-reversible Langevin/HMC proposals, Riemann manifold MCMC etc) which could be incorporated into this framework, leading to even more efficient algorithms, and this is another opportunity for future work.

-One limitation of the PAIS approach as described above is that a direct solver of the ETPF problem (such as FastEMD \cite{FastEMD}) has computational cost $\mathcal{O}(M^3\log M)$, where $M$ is the number of particles in the ensemble.
+One limitation of the ETAIS approach as described above is that a direct solver of the ETPF problem (such as FastEMD \cite{FastEMD}) has computational cost $\mathcal{O}(M^3\log M)$, where $M$ is the number of particles in the ensemble.
 As such, we introduced a more approximate resampler the approximate multinomial resampler, which allows us to push the approach to the limit with much larger ensemble sizes.
-The PAIS framework is very flexible in terms of being able to use any combination of proposal distributions and resampling algorithms that one wishes.
+The ETAIS framework is very flexible in terms of being able to use any combination of proposal distributions and resampling algorithms that one wishes.